cchauve/CEDAR/experiments/README.md

 ## Experiment 1

-Generating 1000 random trees on 100 taxa and comparing the disk space for storing them in Newick format and in vector format, both uncompressed and gzipped.
+From 1000 random trees on 100 taxa, comparing the disk space for storing them in Newick format and in vector format, both uncompressed and gzipped.

 ```
 python experiments.py exp1 > exp1_results.txt